Abioye-E/LITA_PROJECT/README.md

  RESULT INTERPRETATION; From the visualization above,the month of February had the highest sales recorded (2.75 million) followed by July (1.38 million)

  ### Recommendation
-The product "shoe" dominance indicates strong product recognition and customer preference Therefore, it is recommended that the retail store keep investing in shoe's marketing and distribution.
+- The product "shoe" dominance indicates strong product recognition and customer preference Therefore, it is recommended that the retail store keep investing in shoe's marketing and distribution.
+-  Regional performance shows that there are emerging opportunities in east since it is the region that geverated second highest revenue
+ Therefore, it is recommended that marketing strategies should be developed to tap into East's growth potential.